 • Add to top section of the routine in the 'use vrbls2d' section to initiate the new variable as:

 tg3

-• Read in the new variable in the section for reading the 2D netCDF file using another 2D variable as an example, such as hpb1.
+• Read in the new variable in the section for reading the 2D netCDF file.
+Look at other 2D variables, such as hpb1, for an example.
 Add as: